1998 FIFA World Cup, France

 • CONCACAF (North America, Central America, Caribbean) – 3 Teams (Mexico, USA, Jamaica)

-1998 FIFA World Cup Quick facts
+1998 FIFA World Cup Quick Facts

 • Croatia, South Africa, Jamaica and Japan have qualified for the first time, marking a remarkable debut.